A Convection-Diffusion model on a star shaped graph: Introduction

-In order to rigorously describe the main results of the paper we need to establish the functional framework in which we develop our analysis.
-In relation to this, Sobolev spaces plays a crucial role.
-Therefore, for the intervals $I_k$ defined above, we consider the Hilbert space $L^2(\Gamma)=\prod_{k=1}^{n+m} L^2(I_k)$ with the inner product
+{\bf Functional framework.} In order to rigorously describe the main results of the paper we need to establish the functional framework in which we carry on our analysis.
+As expected, Sobolev spaces plays a crucial role.
+We follow the terminology in \cite[Section 1.3]{MR3013208}.
+We introduce $C(\Gamma)$ the space of continuous functions on $\Gamma$.
+A function $\bu=(u_1,\dots, u_{m+n})$ is continuous on $\Gamma$ if and only if $u_k$ is continuous on $I_k$ and its components take the same value at the common vertice, that is,

+In a similar way we can define $C^l(\Gamma)$, their components are $C^l$ on each edge and their derivatives takes the same values at the common vertex.
+The functions $C_c^l(\Gamma)$ are the functions which vanishes outside a compact set of graph $\Gamma$.
+For the half lines $I_k$ described above, we consider the Hilbert space $L^2(\Gamma)=\prod_{k=1}^{n+m} L^2(I_k)$ with the inner product